Freedom of information

 Although you can ask for any information we hold, there are a number of exemptions under the Freedom of Information Act.
 This means we may not be able to give you the information you've asked for.

 Some of the exemptions in the Freedom of Information Act require us to do a public interest test.
 This means that even if the information is exempt, we must consider if there is a greater public interest in releasing the information to you.
 If we decide the public interest is better served by keeping the information exempt then we'll explain our reasons to you.

 Below are some examples of exemptions that we think are most relevant to the kind of information we hold.

 Absolute exemptions – the public interest test does not apply

-If you would like more information about the Freedom of Information Act, its exemptions and how they apply you can:
+If you'd like more information about the Freedom of Information Act, its exemptions and how they apply, you can: